 Down East Blog Blog Archive August, 2012

-The Yankee Crafty B*tch teaches you how to spruce up that old New England bureau in need of some love.
+The Yankee Crafty B*tch teaches you how to utilize all that fresh August corn.

 Fresh August corn.
 There is nothing like it.
 It’s so fresh and sweet this time of year, you can practically eat it raw, straight off the cob.
 We eat corn every night at the end of August and this is one of our favorite presentations short of slathered in butter and salt.

 4 ears of corn

 In the December 2011 Down East article "Chez Renee" Susan Derector said she completed "Le Tour De Renys," meaning she stopped at every single Renys store across Maine.
 That's sixteen in all, and they stretch across the state from Wells to Ellsworth to Dexter to Bridgton.

 If you're expecting a repeat of Maine's 2011-2012 winter of unseasonable warmth, the Farmer's Almanac says to cool your jets.
 According to mysterious forecaster Caleb Weatherbee, the North East is in store for a cold and snowy winter in 2013.
 Last year was the fourth warmest winter since records started being kept in 1895.
 The Almanac, which has been published out of Lewiston, Maine since 1955, says:

 The Yankee Crafty B*tch tells you how to dress up your baby for an upcoming wedding.

 It's the last weekend of August, and there's a ton going on in Maine.
 Here are seven things to do on the weekend before Labor Day.

 American Folk Festival: August 24–26, Bangor Waterfront, $10, americanfolkfestival.com